SteffeyDev/atemOSC/README.md

 #### Solution
 Tune your MIDI software to send only one of the two signals, either ok button press (rising edge) or button release (falling edge).
 See [#120](https://github.com/SteffeyDev/atemOSC/issues/120) for instructions for OSCulator.

+### I want to send feedback messages to multiple devices with different IP address

+#### Problem
+Occasionally, you may want to send output messages to many devices on the same network, but this does not seem possible because the feedback IP address field only accepts one IP address

+#### Solution
+Set the IP address to be the broadcast address for your network.
+This will cause feedback messages to be sent to every device on the network.
+For a typical network, the broadcast address is calculated by replacing the last octet with `255` (e.g. for a `192.168.1.x` network, the broadcast address is `192.168.1.255`).
+However, the broadcast address may be different if the subnet mask is not `255.255.255.0`.
+You may be able to use [this subnet calculator](https://remotemonitoringsystems.ca/broadcast.php) to calculate the broadcast address for your network.

 -----------

 ## Contributing